Linaro/website/_posts/current/blog/2020-07-27-using-energy-model-to-stay-in-tdp-budget.md

 Daniel worked in 1998 in the Space Industry and Air traffic management for distributed system projects in life safety constraints.
 He acquired for this project a system programming expertise.

 He joined IBM in 2004 and since this date he does kernel hacking and pushed upstream the resource virtualization with the namespaces.
-He is the author and maintainer of the Linux Container (LXC).
+He was the author and maintainer of the Linux Container (LXC).

 In 2012, he joined Linaro to work in the power management team.
 Deeply involved in the power management improvements for the different members of Linaro, he continues to contribute and maintain some parts of the Linux kernel in the power management area.